How to write IB Extended Essay? Tips and Tricks

 1. Make Sure You Select a Topic Which is Not Too Broad, Nor Too Narrow

 The IB EE has a specific word limit of 4,000 words.
-Unlike with IB ToK essay prescribed titles or IB math internal assessment topics when choosing the topic for IB EE, you need to be sure that you go for the one which can neither be too extensive for the word limit, nor too limited.
+Unlike IB ToK essay prescribed titles or IB math internal assessment topics when choosing the topic for IB EE, you need to be sure that you go for the one that can neither be too extensive for the word limit nor too limited.

-For instance, choosing to write on World War II might not be the wisest decision because of how lengthy the topic can be.
-However, you could choose one subject or instance of the World War II, like the German POW camp conditions and Nazis’ failures and success and get ahead of it.
+For instance, choosing to write about World War II might not be the wisest decision because of how lengthy the topic can be.
+However, you could choose one subject or instance of World War II, like the German POW camp conditions and the Nazis’ failures and success, and get ahead of it.

-In case you think you are unable to find a topic which meets these particular criteria, you can always go for the topics where comparisons are made.
-You can compare the works of two literary artists, analyze them in the essay and offer analysis as well.
-Compare and contrast essays are always appreciated in the IB EE diplomas.
+If you think you cannot find a topic that meets these particular criteria, you can always go for the topics where comparisons are made.
+For example, you can compare the works of two literary artists, analyze them in the essay and offer analysis as well.
+Compare and contrast are always appreciated in the IB EE diplomas.

 You need to be sure that the comparisons you are drawing meet some sort of significance.
 This helps you build an argument while allowing you to limit the topic without narrowing it too much.
 For instance, how regional dialects affect people’s job prospects, a comparison between the global South and the global West can be made.

-Whether you go for a compare and contrast essay or just a usual one, remember to brainstorm beforehand.
+Remember to brainstorm beforehand, whether you go for a compare and contrast essay or just a usual one.
 You do not want to change your topic midway because you feel you cannot find enough material or it’s a topic you are not comfortable with.
 Always brainstorm.
-And be sure to discuss with your supervisor in case you are drawn towards the confusion.
+And be sure to discuss this with your supervisor if you are drawn toward the confusion.
 Because a supervisor plays an important role and here’s why.